 The mixology masters at Frank’s, located in Hotel Arts Barcelona, make a house sangria with Cava, Cointreau and vermouth that pairs perfectly with Mediterranean cuisine.

-While it’s tempting to travel the globe sampling sangria, home entertainers can easily create sparkling spins on wine punches by using these recipes:
+While it’s tempting to travel the globe sampling sangria, home entertainers can easily create sparkling spins on wine punches.

 Recipe courtesy Frank’s Bar at Hotel Arts Barcelona, Barcelona, Spain